Synology’s latest 5-bay DiskStation DS1522+ NAS server for homes and small businesses is a silent yet significant upgrade in the lineup.

 Specifically, it’s the first that comes with NVMe M.2 slots to host two solid-state drives for caching and the option to upgrade to 10Gbps Ethernet.

 The NVMe SSDs can’t work as regular storage volumes.

 Previous servers only have one of those options or none at all.

 Most importantly, the 10Gbps-capable upgrade now comes in the form of a Network Upgrade Slot to house the new E10G22-T1-Mini module that Synology launched simultaneously with a new server.

-For now, though, the new server has no SFP+ or dual 10Gbps Ethernet option, which can be a deal-breaker for those needing one.
+The new server has no SFP+ or dual 10Gbps Ethernet option, for now, which can be a deal-breaker for those needing one.

 It’s worth noting that the new 10Gbps module is proprietary and will only work on supported Synology servers.
 However, going strict on hardware support has been the Synology way.
 The clearest sign is DSM 7 where third-party USB dongles are no longer supported.
 While this approach increases the cost, it improves stability.

 The E10G22-T1-Mini has the current street price of $180 — which will fluctuate based on demand — comparable to a PCIe card for the DS1517+.
 Considering Multi-Gig networking is a must for a server, you should look at the DS1522+ as an $880 server with the option of not going 10Gbps for less.